-Edge restraints should be sufficiently robust to resist the lateral displacement from imposed loadings placed upon the pavement and are installed prior to the installation of the sub-base.
+In all instances edge restraints must be installed and should be sufficiently robust to resist the lateral displacement from imposed loadings placed upon the pavement and are installed prior to the installation of the sub-base.
 The restraint must provide a consistent vertical face to a level below the laying course material.